Hugo7gomes/FEUP_LBAW/components/er.md

 | Administrator        | Authenticated user that is responsible for the management of users and has some moderation functions.                                  |
 | OAuth API            | External OAuth API that can be used to authenticate into the system.                                 |

-Table 1: User's user stories
+Table 1: Workfluido actors description

 **User**